 The first Artist Residency on AI in RICAIP

-After a month-long stay at the residence for the study of artificial intelligence at the Goethe-Institut in Prague, during which they got acquainted with the activities of the Research and Innovation Centre on Advanced Industrial Production (RICAIP) at the Czech Technical University (CTU) in Prague, the French-Korean artist duo Douna Lim and Théo Pesso returned back to Paris on September 30.
-We offer a look back at their month spent in the Czech Republic.
+After a month-long stay at the residence for the study of artificial intelligence at the Goethe-Institut in Prague, during which she got acquainted with the activities of the Research and Innovation Centre on Advanced Industrial Production (RICAIP) at the Czech Technical University (CTU) in Prague, the artist Douna Lim returned back to Paris on September 30.
+We offer a look back at the month spent in the Czech Republic.

 Original Article (in German)

-The interest of this artist duo in new technologies is not new.
-Already in 2019, Douna Lim and Théo Pesso had experimented with computer technologies in the experimental fiction short film Mario 101 about the death of Mario Tchou, a Chinese-Italian engineer who died in a car accident in the 1960s.
-For the script of this film, these artists used Google’s language processing program, the Cloud Natural Language API based on machine learning.
+The interest of the artist in new technologies is not new.
+Already in 2019, Douna Lim had experimented with computer technologies in the experimental fiction short film Mario 101 about the death of Mario Tchou, a Chinese-Italian engineer who died in a car accident in the 1960s.
+For the script of this film, the artist used Google’s language processing program, the Cloud Natural Language API based on machine learning.

-When asked about their interest in new technologies for their next artistic project, the artist duo answered that they are not only interested in the mere use of technologies, but rather in reflecting on their use in our everyday lives, and how technologies change our lifestyles.
-In their work, they want to reflect on how technologies affect the cultural, economic, and political context of the world we live in.
+When asked about her interest in new technologies for her next artistic project, and she answered that she is not only interested in the mere use of technologies, but rather in reflecting on their use in our everyday lives, and how technologies change our lifestyles.
+In his work, she wants to reflect on how technologies affect the cultural, economic, and political context of the world we live in.

 Exchange of Experience in the RICAIP Centre